eathtespagheti/django-oscar-paypal/docs/payflow.rst

 ===========

 Payflow Pro is a server-to-server payment option for businesses who have a merchant account.
-Unlike Express Checkout, it doesn't require redirecting the user to PayPal's site and allows a customer to use a normal bankcard instead of their PayPal account.  `Read more details on the PayPal site`_.
+Unlike Checkout, it doesn't require redirecting the user to PayPal's site and allows a customer to use a normal bankcard instead of their PayPal account.  `Read more details on the PayPal site`_.